typex1/Kiro-CLI-install-small-tmp/README.md

 Official instructions: https://kiro.dev/docs/cli/installation/

-If space under /tmp is not sufficient, run this script to unpack the zip file in $HOME:<br/>
+If space under /tmp is not sufficient, follow these steps to unpack the zip file in $HOME:<br/>

-Make sure that you use the ec2-user:
+### Make sure that you use the ec2-user:
 ```
 sudo su - ec2-user
 ```

-<br/>Install Kiro CLI without using /tmp:
+### Install Kiro CLI without using /tmp:
 ```
 cat<<EOF>./install-kiro-cli.sh
 #!/bin/bash